lijikun/gaussian-wrapper-scripts/README.md

  5. Replace charge, multiplicity and molecule definition with `!coordinates!`

-See `sample-template.gjf` for a sample.
+See `coord2input-sample-template.gjf` for a sample.